 Last but by no means least, you can make sure your knowledge on the company is up to date by keeping an eye on the ‘Videos’ and ‘Blogs’ pages.
 These are regularly updated with the employer’s latest news and content.
 If you find something that interests you or that you’d like to learn more about, be sure to mention it during the application process; this will show that you have a genuine interest in the company and what it’s doing at that moment in time.
 Some of this content may also be advice-based which, because it’s specific to the employer, will be extremely useful when going through the application process or starting the job.

-So, that’s a step-by-step guide on how to utilise all of the content within a company hub.
-An employer won’t expect you to know all of the information inside out, but it’s a good idea to pick out a few elements that particularly interest you.
+So, that is how you can utilise the content within a company hub.
+An employer won’t expect you to know the information inside out, but it’s a good idea to pick out the parts that particularly interest you.
 This will show that you’ve done your research and give you something to talk about with your recruiters.
 Good luck!